"New" DEEP Search All of Realhistory using Keyword or Phrase

 The old kingdom

-So now, we are back in Egypt and by now Egypt has been moving right along, it has gone through two dynasties and many kings.
-Its religion has become more refined, its society even more organized, and much more affluent.
-So much so, that the king now has the wealth and power to undertake monumental building projects.
+By now, the king of Egypt has the wealth and power to undertake monumental building projects.
 And so it is, that Netjerikhet Djoser (Zoser), the second King of Egypt's 3rd Dynasty, and his grand vizier and architect "Imhotep" set about to build the first Monumental stone structure ever created, the Step Pyramid.

-However, it will be Djosers grandson Khufu, 2nd king of the 4th dynasty, {no one is sure why the kingship of Snefru, caused a new dynasty to begin}, who will became Egypt's best-known pyramid builder.
+However, it will be Djosers grandson Khufu, 2nd king of the 4th dynasty, {no one is sure why the kingship of Sneferu, caused a new dynasty to begin}, who will became Egypt's best-known pyramid builder.
 For it is he, who will build the Great Pyramid at Giza.

 Herodotus, (who wrote his histories and commentaries on Egypt around 450 B.C, centuries after Khufu had reigned around 2585 B.C.), recorded this about the King: